Jblew/routing-controllers-sdk-generator/README.md

 # routing-controllers-sdk-generator
-SDK generator for routing-controllers
+SDK generator for routing-controllers that exports necessary typescript types

 ## Features
 - Generates SDK from routing-controllers
-- Exports all the necessary typescript types — KILLER FEATURE
+- Exports all the necessary typescript types in a single file! — 🚀🏰
 - Incdludes comments in the generated code
 - Request-library agnostic.
 Works with axios, fetch, superagent, etc.
 - Extensible: you can add your own code to each request: for logging, validation, auth, etc.